gyankit/gyankit/README.md

 - 👋 Hi, I’m @gyankit ...
 Gyan Ankit
 - 👀 I’m interested in ...
 Programming, want to become a Full Stack Developer.
 - 🌱 I’m currently learning ...
 Full Stack Development.
 - 💞️ I’m looking to collaborate on ...
-Yet not desided.
+Yet not decided.
 - 📫 How to reach me ...
 Email - g.gyanankit@gmail.com - Mobile - +91 9534470240 / +91 9123110910

 ---